What Happens in Each SDLC Phase?

 Planning SDLC Phase

-• Requirement Gathering: Understand business objectives, technical requirements, and gather expectations, documents, and inputs from all relevant stakeholders
+• Requirement Gathering: Understand what are the business objectives, technical requirements, and understand the relevant documents, expectations and project goals.

-• Feasibility Checks: Assess the project's technical, operational, and financial feasibility and determine if it is achievable in the given time, budget, and resource constraints.
+• Feasibility Checks: Check if the project is technically possible, and what are the operational and financial feasibility and determine if it is achievable in the given time, budget, and resource constraints.

 • Define Objectives: Define the project’s goals and success criteria and establish measurable KPIs.